IBM-Bluemix-Docs/StreamingAnalytics/StreamingAnalytics.md

 As part of {{site.data.keyword.streaminganalyticsfull}}, IBM will:

 * Provide and manage servers, storage, and networking infrastructure for the Customer instance.
-* Provide an initial configuration of the {{site.data.keyword.streamsshort}} on the number of nodes selected.
+* Provide an initial configuration of the {{site.data.keyword.streamsshort}} on the number of resources selected.
 * Provide and manage infrastructure for Internet facing and internal firewall for protection and isolation.
 * Monitor and manage the following components on {{site.data.keyword.streaminganalyticsshort}}:
 	* Network components